Le temps du goût: A Hidden French Patisserie Café in Kyoto’s Ichijoji Neighborhood

 The honey-colored work counter softens the cool tones of the concrete walls, giving the space a subtle, welcoming warmth.

-I first came across Le temps du goût, a small French patisserie café in Kyoto, in the pages of a Japanese lifestyle magazine.
-I was only half-reading, absentmindedly flipping through the pages, when the French name Le temps du goût (“the time of taste”) suddenly caught my eye.
-I checked the address and realized it wasn’t too far from home, so I immediately pinned it on Google Maps and added it to my personal list of must-visit cafés in Kyoto.
-Then life got busy, and the pin simply sank to the bottom of the map.
+I first came across Le temps du goût, a small French patisserie café in Kyoto, while flipping through a Japanese lifestyle magazine.
+I was only half-reading, casually turning the pages, when the French name Le temps du goût (literally, “the time of taste”) suddenly caught my eye.
+I checked the address, realized it wasn’t far from home, and pinned it on Google Maps, adding it to my personal list of must-visit cafés in Kyoto.
+Then life got busy, and the pin quietly slipped to the bottom of my map.

-Months later, on an early autumn morning, we had some errands near the Philosopher’s Path and decided to grab lunch around Shirakawa-dori and Kitaoji-dori.
-After eating, the weather was so beautiful it felt almost a crime to go straight home.
-Autumn in Kyoto always has that effect on you — once you step outside, you just don’t feel like heading back too soon.
-It would be a shame to waste such a peak foliage day.
+Months later, on an early autumn morning, we had errands near the Philosopher’s Path and decided to grab lunch around Shirakawa-dori and Kitaoji-dori.
+Afterward, the weather was so beautiful it felt like a waste to go straight home.
+Autumn in Kyoto does that—once you step outside, you don’t want to head back too soon.
+It would have been a shame to waste such a peak foliage day.

-So we decided to make a small detour and check out a new café.
+So we made a small detour to check out a new café.

-That’s when I suddenly remembered Le temps du goût, the little dessert shop I’d tucked away on my map, which happened to be just a short ride away.
+That’s when I remembered Le temps du goût, the little dessert shop I’d saved on my map—conveniently just a short ride away.

-We followed Kitaoji-dori toward the Takano area, then turned into a side street just before reaching the Shirakawa Canal.
-There, hidden along a quiet residential lane in the Ichijoji neighborhood of Kyoto, near the intersection of Kitaoji-dori and the Shirakawa Canal, we found Le temps du goût.
-This part of town sees few tourists and feels very much like a quiet, lived-in residential neighborhood.
+We followed Kitaoji-dori toward the Takano area, then turned onto a side street just before reaching the Shirakawa Canal.
+There, tucked along a quiet residential lane in Kyoto’s Ichijoji neighborhood, we found Le temps du goût.
+This part of town sees few tourists and feels distinctly local.

-The exterior is all about understatement: exposed concrete walls paired with a row of glass blocks.
+The exterior is understated: exposed concrete walls paired with a row of glass blocks.
 The entrance is compact, marked only by a small bronze nameplate and a single light above the door.
-It blends so seamlessly into the street that you could easily walk right past it.
-There are no curated “photo spots” and none of the typical patisserie cuteness.
+It blends so seamlessly into the street that it’s easy to walk right past without noticing it.
+There are no curated “photo spots,” and none of the typical patisserie cuteness.
 At first glance, it looks more like a design studio or a small architecture office than a dessert shop.

 Interior design & pastry display: understated, warm French flair